Importing Rules Packages

 - Check Auto-save each rule to auto-save each rule on import.
 This option should only be used if the rule package is known to be valid on the target system, such as when copying between two identical systems (a lab versus a production environment).
 Auto-save commits each rule in the package without validating that it matches the underlying templates.
 If you do not use this option, each rule is imported in the draft state and must be saved manually.
 This method shows any validation errors and gives the rule author the opportunity to fix them before deployment.

-- Check Auto-create business hierarchy during import to tell GRAT to automatically create any missing nodes in your business hierarchy for rules that are contained within the .xml file.
+- If your business hierarchy is non-nested, check Auto-create business hierarchy during import to tell GRAT to automatically create any missing nodes in your business hierarchy for rules that are contained within the .xml file.
 For example, if this option is selected, during the import if there is a rule that is associated with the “Widget Sales” department, but no such department is defined in the business hierarchy, GRAT will attempt to create it during the import operation.
 The GRAT user who is performing the rule package import must have permission to create this folder.
 If the box is not checked and there are rules associated with missing nodes, the import will fail.

 - Click Import.